namin/inc/src/runtime-rust/README.md

 # runtime-rust

-A rewrite `startup.c` in Rust, as an exercise in learning Rust.
+A rewrite of `startup.c` in Rust, as an exercise in learning Rust.
-Pointless?
-The rewrite does nothing better than in the original.

 All the tests pass.